CACAO LEAVES TEA|

 from AMAZON HERBS®

-Cacao leaves and beans has been traditionally used by natives in South America, such as the Mayas, Olmecs and Aztecs, for its medicinal properties.
+Cacao leaves and beans have been with success traditionally used by natives in South America, such as the Mayas, Olmecs and Aztecs, for its medicinal properties.

 Cacao is an Amazon rainforest tree with a history of providing traditional medicines used in South - and Central America.
 The medicinal preparations are derived from the leaves and seeds (cacao beans) of the fruit.
 Depending on the processing, cacao and its derivative products (chocolate, cacao butter) contain flavonols and procyanidins (flavonoids).
-The flavonols and the procyanidins possess biological activities relevant to oxidant defenses, vascular health, tumor suppression, and immune function.
+They possess biological activities relevant to oxidant defenses, vascular health, tumor suppression, and immune function.

 The seeds possess excellent emollient properties.